a-graziano/ADS_metadata_processing_scripts/projects_scraping/README.md

 # Projects Scraping

-This Python script scrapes project data from a list of organization URLs, processes it, and exports it to an Excel file.
+This Python script scrapes project name from a specific organization URLs, processes it, and exports it to an Excel file.

 ## About the Project